Skip to main content

 Timpana

-Maltese comfort food - baked macaroni with meat sauce, hard-boiled eggs, sometimes chicken livers, encased in flaky pastry.
-Italian influence meets Maltese tradition.
-Served at festive occasions and Sunday meals.
+A baked macaroni pie with meat sauce, hard-boiled eggs, and sometimes chicken livers, all wrapped in flaky pastry.
+It's Italian at heart but thoroughly Maltese, and it turns up at festive occasions and Sunday lunch.

 Aljotta